2023 Most Popular Funeral & Mortuary Science Associate Degree Schools in New York

 Check out the mortuary science associate degree programs at these schools if you want to attend one of the most popular in New York.

-Our 2023 rankings named American Academy McAllister Institute of Funeral Service the most popular school in New York for funeral and mortuary science students working on their associate degree.
-AAMI is a fairly small private not-for-profit school located in the large city of New York.
+Our analysis found American Academy McAllister Institute of Funeral Service to be the most popular school for funeral and mortuary science students who want to pursue a associate degree in New York.
+AAMI is a fairly small private not-for-profit school located in the city of New York.

 About 58% of the students majoring in mortuary science at the school are women while 42% are male.